ReScience/ReScience-submission/article/Larisch-2019.md

 \label{Fig_stab}
 \end{figure}

-In the previously published Matlab source code, the emergence of stable weights was demonstrated using a one dimensional input with 500 input values.
+In the original Matlab source code, the emergence of stable weights was demonstrated using a one-dimensional input with 500 values.
-At every time step, a subset of close neurons are active.
+At each time step, a subset of close neurons are activated.
 The emergent stable weights are shown in Fig. \ref{Fig_stab}-right.
-After 500 epochs, a spatially related subset of weights increased to the maximum and the other weight values decrease down to zero.
+After 500 epochs, a spatially related subset of weights have increased to the maximum and the other weight values have decreased down to zero.
 This leads to a specific selectivity for the postsynaptic neuron.

 The emergence of a cluster of strong synaptic weights can be interpreted as the formation of a receptive field, which defines the selectivity of the neuron, similar to the receptive fields in the primary visual cortex (V1).
-To reproduce that, one postsynaptic neuron receives input from $512$ presynaptic neurons, as described in the original publication.
+To reproduce it, one postsynaptic neuron receives input from $512$ presynaptic neurons, as described in the original publication.
-Every presynaptic neuron corresponds to one pixel of the $16 \times 16$ pixel input, divided in an ON-part for the positive and an OFF-part for the negative values ($16 \times 16 \times 2 = 512$).
+Each presynaptic neuron corresponds to one pixel of the $16 \times 16$ input, divided into an ON-part for the positive and an OFF-part for the negative values ($16 \times 16 \times 2 = 512$).
 The $200000$ presented patches are randomly cut out of ten natural scenes [@Olshausen1996], and each patch is presented for $200$ ms.
 The emergent receptive fields are shown in Fig. \ref{Fig_stab}-left.